dondi/GRNsight/database/expression-database/README.md

 This runs every preprocessing step and regenerates all processed files.

 > Notes: The default source data directory is `Current Database`, located under `source-files/`.
 > If you want to preprocess a different dataset (for example, updated files or a new version), use the `--source-folder` flag to point to the appropriate directory `source-files/<source-folder>/`.
-Make sure that directory contains all required input CSV files.
+Make sure that the directory contains all required input CSV files.

 2. Process only specific components

-You can process individual sections using falgs:
+You can process individual sections using flags:

 | Option            | Description                                               |
 | ----------------- | --------------------------------------------------------- |